makerdao/community/governance/votes/Trial Executive vote - July 12, 2023.md

 This change will be happening alongside the other [Stability Scope Parameter changes](https://forum.makerdao.com/t/stability-scope-parameter-changes-3/21238/6).

-### Deploy Multiswap Conduit for RWA015-A - Pending sign off
+### Deploy Multiswap Conduit for RWA015-A (Andromeda)

-Following the results of a recent [technical assessment from ChainSecurity](https://github.com/makerdao/rwa-toolkit/blob/8d30ed2cb657641253d45b57c894613e26b4ae1b/audits/ChainSecurity_MakerDAO_RWA_Toolkit_audit.pdf), the following changes will be made to [BlackTower Andromeda RWA015](https://github.com/makerdao/rwa-toolkit) if this proposal passes:
+Following the results of the recent [technical assessment from ChainSecurity](https://github.com/makerdao/rwa-toolkit/blob/8d30ed2cb657641253d45b57c894613e26b4ae1b/audits/ChainSecurity_MakerDAO_RWA_Toolkit_audit.pdf), the following changes will be made to [BlackTower Andromeda RWA015](https://github.com/makerdao/rwa-toolkit) if this proposal passes:

 - A new version of the output conduit will be added to the chainlog as `RWA015_A_OUTPUT_CONDUIT`.
 This will allow an authorized party to choose which PSM they want to interact with.
 - The operator on the old output conduit will be de-authorized.